himanshu-sharmav/project_task_manager/README.md

 - Django and DRF communities for excellent documentation
 - Celery team for robust background task processing
 - Redis team for reliable message broker
-- All contributors and testers

 ***

-**Note**: This project was created as part of a Django internship assignment demonstrating proficiency in Django models, signals, REST APIs, authentication, background tasks, and testing.